 At a very young age (in fact, in her teenage), Christina Rossetti wrote “When I am Dead, my Dearest”, a complete analysis of which divulges the theme of death from the very beginning.
 No interpretation of these two first lines of the poem is required as they are self-explanatory.
 Most of the writers and poets portray horrifying images of death.
 Death has become a symbol of negativity and pessimism in English literature; however, there are poets who like to show death as a certain moment of one’s life.
 Emily Dickenson’s poem “I could not stop for death” is a well-known example of it.
 In this song too, it seems that the poet is against the convention of presenting death as a deadly moment of life.

 The speaker (obviously, who is the poet) addresses her beloved.
 She is very much aware that death is certain and no one can escape from it; like others, the poet also has to leave this world and face death.
 It is astonishing for us that as a teenager, she wrote such a kind of poetry in which she imagined her own death.
 She says to her beloved that he should not cry or become sad about her death.
 The poem abruptly starts.
 Sing no sad songs means not mourning her death.
 It is common in every society to mourn and sing sad songs on death occasions; however, the poet does not want traditional songs on her death.

 Plant thou no roses at my head,

 Nor shady cypress tree:

-Prima facie she talks about roses, grass, plants and trees but all that symbolically refers to customs that almost every person observes residing at any coroner of the world.
+Prima facie, she talks about roses, grass, plants and trees but all that symbolically refers to customs that almost every person observes residing in any corner of the world.

 Be the green grass above me